TrongNV2003/QA-Generation-using-LLMs-for-education/README.md

 # Question Answering generation for Education

 QA generator is an NLP system for generating reading comprehension-style questions from texts such as news articles or pages excerpts from books.
-The system is built using pretrained models from [HuggingFace Transformers](https://github.com/huggingface/transformers).
 There are 3 modules: the Sentence-QA generator, Multiple choice-QA generator, and the Distractor generator.

 ### System architecture